WDoughty/BankManagementSystem/README.md

  Download the mysql installer from here https://dev.mysql.com/downloads/installer/.
 Run it and install mysql server and mysql workbench.
 Set user name to 'root' and password to 'Password'.
  Download the mysql connector from here https://dev.mysql.com/downloads/connector/j/.
 Select platform independent.
 Extract the file.
 Add the Jar to the external libraries in your ide.

+ # SQL Tables
+ Tables created with DECIMAL types are set as DECIMAL(10,0).
+Change those to DECIMAL(13,2).
+If you already created the database you can
+ Change it by running the command on the mysql client: ALTER TABLE name_of_table MODIFY COLUMN name_of_column DECIMAL(13,2);